Aggregate data for a specific period from csv using Python [pandas]

 Purpose and preparation

-As a preprocessing, the date column name is set to "datetime" and the person in charge name is set to "person_in_charge".
+, including the dates when inquiries were received (yyyy/mm/dd format) and As a preprocessing step, the date column name is set to "datetime" and the person in charge name to "person_in_charge".

-Since it uses pandas as a library, it needs to
+Since pandas is used as a library, it must be

-be installed from pip (For other environments such as Anaconda, please refer to the link)
+installed from pip (For other environments such as Anaconda, see the link.)

 Partial explanation

-▼ Load the file with pandas.
-The csv file is placed in the same folder as the code file.
+▼ Read the file with pandas.
+The csv file is in the same folder as the code file

 df = pd.read_csv('<filename>.csv', usecols=['datetime', 'person_in_charge'], encoding='cp932' )

-▼ Assign the “datetime” column to the index using df.set_index.
+▼ Use df.set_index to assign the "datetime" column to the index.

-*The latter part is for checking if there are any blank cells, so you can omit it.
+*The latter part is just to check if there are any blank cells, so you can omit it.

 df_date = df.set_index('datetime') def check(x): pd.to_datetime(x) df_date.index.map(check)